-The Participating Employee likely is not subject to tax when he/she enrolls in the ESPP or a new Purchase Period begins.
+The Participating Employee is not subject to tax when he/she enrolls in the ESPP or a new Purchase Period begins.

-When Microsoft Shares are purchased under the ESPP, the Participating Employee will be subject to income tax (plus solidarity and extraordinary surcharges5, if applicable) and social insurance contributions on the difference between the Fair Market Value of the Microsoft Shares on the Date of Exercise and the Purchase Price.
+When Microsoft Shares are purchased under the ESPP, the Participating Employee will be subject to income tax (plus solidarity surcharge, if applicable) on the difference between the Fair Market Value of the Microsoft Shares on the Date of Exercise and the Purchase Price.

 If Microsoft Shares are acquired under the ESPP, dividends may be paid with respect to those shares if Microsoft, in its discretion, declares a dividend.
 Any dividends paid will be subject to tax in Portugal and to U.S. federal tax withheld at source.
-The Participating Employee may be entitled to a tax credit for the U.S. federal tax withheld.
+The Participating Employee may be entitled to a tax deduction for the U.S. federal tax withheld.

-The Participating Employee will be subject to tax when he/she subsequently sells the Microsoft Shares purchased under the ESPP on the difference between the sale price and the Purchase Price.
+The Participating Employee will be subject to tax when he/she subsequently sells the Microsoft Shares purchased under the ESPP on the difference between the sale price and the Fair Market Value of the Microsoft Shares on the Date of Exercise.
 A tax exemption may apply up to a certain threshold on the capital gain.